syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontAttribute

-FontAttribute of the header text can be customized by setting the [`SfDatePicker.HeaderView`]() property.
+FontAttribute of the header text can be customized by setting the [`SfTimePicker.HeaderView`]() property.

 {% tabs %}